St John Plessington Catholic College

 Develop holistically

-RSHE and PSHE are delivered during Personal Developmentand theme days.
+RSHE, PSHEand Citizenship are delivered during Personal Development lessons and theme days.
 During these events, guest speakers visit school to deliver sessions and collaborate with students in order for them to learn how to keep themselves (and others) healthy and safe.
-These themes are carefully chosen in order to encourage students’ awareness and understanding of their protected characteristics within The Equality Act 2010.
+These themes are carefully chosen in order to encourage students’ awareness and understanding of their protected characteristics within The Equality Act 2010 and Fundamental British Values.

 Access the next appropriate stage in education, employment or training.

 It is our intention at the college to ensure students have secure foundations for progression into further education and apprenticeships.
-From Year 7, students receive careers information with a clear focus on the Gatsby Benchmarks and this is supported through drop-down days twice yearly and a focused careers week.
+From Year 7, students receive careers information with a clear focus on the Gatsby Benchmarks and this is supported through drop-down days focused careers days throughout their time at St John Plessington.
 Over the course of 7 years, students receive an enriching and bespoke aspirations programme that exposes them to a huge range of voices and experiences.

 Curriculum Implementation

-At SJP, we believe that a carefully sequenced and progressive curriculum is the foundation upon which excellent learning and development is built.
-Subject leaders, who are experts in their subjects, carefully construct a curriculum that promotes a deep understanding of a wide range of topics.
-Skills, knowledge and understanding are developed throughout each medium term plan.
-The medium term plan follows a rhythm of learning and review that ensures that students make rapid progress by responding appropriately to teachers’ feedback.
+At St John Plessington, we believe that a carefully sequenced and progressive curriculum is the foundation upon which excellent learning and development is built.
+Subject leaders, who are experts in their subjects, carefully construct a progression model curriculum that promotes a deep understanding of a wide range of topics.
+Skills, knowledge and understanding are developed throughout each medium term plan and both formative and summative assessment opportunities are carefully and skillfully constructed to ensure that misconceptions and gaps in pupil learning are addressed and all students make good progress.

 Each medium term plan builds on prior learning.
 The teacher explains how the learning links with previous learning and supports the learning to come.